 PULUMI_STACK="k8s"

-- The Pulumi command used to retrieve the public IP address of the application on the GKE cluster.
+is the Pulumi command used to retrieve the public IP address of the application on the GKE cluster.
 This variable is referenced throughout the script.SMOKE_URL="http://$SMOKE_IP"

-- Specifies the url endpoint of the application on the GKE cluster.
+specifies the url endpoint of the application on the GKE cluster.

 while true